- 34 shares

 Doesn’t it make sense to make it as easy as possible for these people to get to the information they seek about you?
 This, of course, assumes that you have some kind of online presence, because if you’re invisible online, or nearly invisible, they may rule you out entirely.

 And, if there is someone out there who shares your name and has been involved in criminal or other objectionable activities, your own personal brand may be tarnished, and you may be overlooked.
+People will naturally associate you with those bad actions and won’t take the time to determine whether or not it really is you.

 Your name is also a key component in Personal SEO.
 It’s important to use your name in the same way across all online channels – and in your personal marketing materials (resume, biography, etc.) – so that you’re quickly and easily identifiable.